orill/orill/docs/techfeatures.rst

 The choice of the algorithm (Bateman/TTA, LSODA, Matrix Exponential, Runge-Kutta,...) is a tricky problem in case of loops and stiffness in nuclides chains.
 After some trials, only three methods have be selected.

+BDF
+^^^

+ORILL can use the Backward Differentiation Formula (`BDF <https://en.wikipedia.org/wiki/Backward_differentiation_formula>`_ order 2) as provided with Scipy to solve the stiff differential equations.
+BDF is faster than MMPA on old CPU and the difference with MMPA is generally < 2%.
+This method is generally stable, but instabilities can occur sometimes.

 MMPA
 ^^^^